GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Introduction

 To achieve higher accuracy, \cite{Iiyama2024TDCPNavigation} and \cite{Mina2025LCRNS} proposed utilizing time-differenced carrier phase (TDCP) measurements alongside pseudorange data.
 However, because TDCP measurements depend on both the current and previous states (delayed-state measurements), the standard Kalman filter assumptions are violated.
 Specifically, the conditional independence assumption

 does not hold for measurements $Z_k$ that depend on both the current state $X_k$ and a past state $X_{k-1}$.
-To handle this, \cite{Iiyama2024TDCPNavigation} employed stochastic cloning~\cite{Roumeliotis2002StochasticCloning}, while \cite{Mina2025LCRNS} utilized a delayed-state EKF.
+To handle this, \cite{Iiyama2024TDCPNavigation} employed stochastic cloning, a method that was originally proposed in \cite{Roumeliotis2002StochasticCloning}, while \cite{Mina2025LCRNS} utilized a delayed-state EKF.
 These studies demonstrated that incorporating TDCP measurements improves orbit and clock estimation accuracy by 10--30\% compared to pseudorange-only solutions, achieving sub-10 meter accuracy in simulation.

-Despite these advancements, existing methods suffer from several limitations.
+Despite these advancements, existing methods remain limited.
 First, the Kalman filters used in prior works risk divergence due to the low observability of the system, particularly when processing very precise TDCP measurements.
 In such scenarios, the covariance matrix in standard Kalman filters can lose its positive semi-definiteness (PSD) due to numerical errors, leading to filter divergence and degraded performance~\cite{Tapley2004}.
 In aerospace applications, it is standard practice to use square-root formulations~\cite{Potter1963StatFiltering} or UD-factorization-based Kalman filters~\cite{Thornton1976TriangularCovariance, BiermanThornton1977_KalmanComparison} to mitigate this.
-Square-root filters were notably used in the Apollo program to maximize numerical precision within 8-bit limits.
-Alternatively, the UD-filter avoids square-root operations, making it computationally more efficient, and has been recently adopted in the Orion Navigation System~\cite{Sud2014OrionEFT1Nav}.
+Square-root filters were notably used in the Apollo program to maximize numerical precision within 8-bit limits~\cite{Fraser2019ApolloMemories}.
+Alternatively, the UD-filter factorizes the covariance matrix as $P = UDU^{\top}$, where $U$ is a upper triangular matrix with ones on diagonals and $D$ is a diagonal matrix.
+UD-filter avoids square-root operations, making it computationally more efficient, and has been recently adopted in the Orion Navigation System~\cite{Sud2014OrionEFT1Nav}.
 These methods replace the covariance matrix with its factorization, ensuring symmetry and positive semi-definiteness by construction~\cite{DSouzaZanetti2019}.
 However, to the best of the authors' knowledge, variants of these covariance-factorization filters capable of processing delayed-state measurements such as TDCP have not yet been presented in the literature.

 Second, while prior works have employed stochastic cloning or delayed-state EKF to handle TDCP measurements, the derivation of smoothing algorithms to refine past state estimates using all available data for post-processing has not been addressed.
 Recursive equations for fixed-interval smoothing~\cite{Rauch1965RTS} cannot be directly applied in the presence of delayed-state measurements, as the Markov assumptions underlying these equations are violated.